Steam inhalation helps relieve symptoms of coughs and colds. Find out how to inhale steam effectively and when to use a nebulizer.

-Steam inhalation is a natural home remedy for colds.
+Steam inhalation is one of many effective natural home remedies for colds.
 However, it is only helpful when it comes to the sinuses and upper respiratory tract.
 The water droplets can’t reach mucus that is stuck in the bronchial tubes and is difficult to cough up.

-- Bend your head over the water and inhale the steam calmly and deeply – alternately through mouth and nose.
+- Bend your head over the water and inhale the steam calmly and deeply – alternately through your mouth and nose.
 If the steam is still too hot, wait a few more minutes till it has cooled down a bit.

 - To increase the intensity, you can place a towel over your head and the bowl.